slavielle/grabbag/doc/path.md

 /myObject/something("param")
 ```

-## Simple query
+## Query, a quick overview

+We talked about path till now ? flub! we would have talk about query !

+in fact, the second parameter Grabbag::grab method accepts is not a path but a query.
+All will be explained as soon as i tell you the simplest form of a query is a path.

+So now the question is : what a query could be if it's non (only) a path !

+#### Path arrays

-A query is a PHP array gathering paths in order to produce structured arrays.
+Path arrays gathers paths in order to produce structured arrays.

 **Example :**
 ```php